troykinsella/ansible-concourse/README.md

 * `concourse_authorized_worker_keys`: Required.
 Concatenated authorized worker keys.
 * `concourse_bind_ip`: Optional.
 The IP address on which to listen to web traffic.
 * `concourse_bind_port`: Optional.
 The port on which to listen for HTTP traffic.
+* `concourse_tls_bind_port`: Optional.
+The port on which to listen for HTTPS traffic.
+* `concourse_tls_certificate`: Optional.
+The content of the TLS certificate to use for HTTPS termination.
+* `concourse_tls_certificate_path`: Optional.
+The remote file path of the TLS certificate to use for HTTPS termination.
+  Normally, only `concourse_tls_certificate` needs to be defined.
+* `concourse_tls_key`: Optional.
+Optional.
+The content of the TLS key to use for HTTPS termination.
+* `concourse_tls_key_path`: Optional.
+The remote file path of the TLS key to use for HTTPS termination.
+  Normally, only `concourse_tls_key` needs to be defined.
 * `concourse_peer_url`: Optional.
 The URL at which this ATC can be reached from other ATCs in the cluster.
 * `concourse_external_url`: Optional.
 The URL at which any ATC can be reached from the outside.
 * `concourse_encryption_key`: Optional.
 A 16 or 32 length key used to encrypt sensitive data before storing